 - Preventing the corresponding author from publishing in SBE Journals

-- Reporting the impropriety to the corresponding author’s, co-authors, employer, head of department (HOD) and funding body.
+- Reporting the impropriety to the corresponding author’s, co-authors, employer, head of department (HOD), funding body, and HEC.

-We publish corrections only when significant errors arise from author error (Corrigenda) or editorial mistakes (Errata).
+JQM publishes corrections only when significant errors arise from author error (Corrigenda) or editorial mistakes (Errata).
 If there is a serious complaint about a journal’s own procedures, the Editor-in-Chief will confer with the corresponding author and any relevant members of the editorial board in order to resolve the problem.
-The advisory board of SBE Journals will be consulted if further guidance is required, and if the above procedures prove unacceptable, the matter will be referred for outside adjudication by COPE.
+The advisory board of SBE Journals will be consulted if further guidance is required, and if the above procedures prove unacceptable, the matter will be referred for outside adjudication as per COPE guidelines.